Aptacode/Aptacode.TaskPlex/README.md

  ```

-## Built in Tasks:
+## Built in Tasks

 ### Interpolator

 -  Incrementally transition from a start value to an end value at the given interval.

 *Note you can set a custom easing function as shown below, the default is 'LinearEaser'